ynsingh/b4client/docs/architecture.md

 While, going through ClientMain.java, I found that it can be rewritten in more structured fashion.
 I found after the date\_time check, and certificate verification, following components should be instantiated as objects and their object reference is kept in GlobalObject.
+Some of the classes have been created with static data structures and static functions, thus they will have only one single instance of data structures and the functions can be called without instantiating the object.
+One such object is CommMgr through which everyone communicates over the network.

 The GlobalObject instance is
 instantiated in main entry of the program (authenticate/ClientMain.java) and its